perladvent/perldotcom/content/article/_pub_2005_11_03_subroutines.md

       "perl-subs",
       "perl-tips",
       "perl-tutorial"
+   ],
+   "thumbnail" : "/images/_pub_2005_11_03_subroutines/111-subroutines.gif",
+   "date" : "2005-11-03T00:00:00-08:00",
+   "categories" : "development",
+   "title" : "Making Sense of Subroutines",
+   "image" : null,
+   "slug" : "/pub/2005/11/03/subroutines.html",
+   "description" : " Editor's Note: This article has a followup in Advanced Subroutine Techniques.
+A subroutine (or routine, function, procedure, macro, etc.) is, at its heart, a named chunk of work.
+It's shorthand that allows you to think about your problem in...", "draft" : null,
+   "authors" : [
+      "rob-kinyon"
    ]
 }

-*Editor's Note: This article has a followup in [Advanced Subroutine Techniques](/pub/a/2006/02/23/advanced_subroutines.html).*
+*Editor's Note: This article has a followup in [Advanced Subroutine Techniques](/pub/2006/02/23/advanced_subroutines.html).*

 A subroutine (or routine, function, procedure, macro, etc.) is, at its heart, a named chunk of work.
 It's shorthand that allows you to think about your problem in bigger chunks.
 Bigger chunks means two things: